NUMA

 • When we’re about to run out of host memory we’ll fall back to striping memory again, but the soft affinity mask won’t reflect that (this needs an API to query Xen on where it has actually placed the VM, so we can fix up the mask accordingly)

-• XAPI is not aware of NUMA balancing across a pool, and choses hosts purely based on total amount of free memory, even if a better NUMA placement could be found on another host
+• XAPI is not aware of NUMA balancing across a pool.
+Xenopsd chooses NUMA nodes purely based on amount of free memory on the NUMA nodes of the host, even if a better NUMA placement could be found on another host

 • Very large (>16 NUMA nodes) systems may only explore a limited number of choices (fit into a single node vs fallback to full interleaving)